CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 The system is designed to fit a low to medium fantasy medieval setting.
 Player characters may be special, but they're far from heroic.
 Combat is deadly, magic is powerful, yet risky and character's abilities grow over time.

 But this is not an *antagonistic* game.
 The **GM** and the players work ***together*** to tell a compelling, interesting, humorous or tense story.
 Ultimately, the **GM**'s job is to provide conundrums to the players and their job is to provide answers.

+In some places, where distances are concerned, both feet and meters are noted as units.
+What attentive readers will notice, is that the conversion between the numbers won't always be correct.
+This is a deliberate decision to make the math easier, whenever a grid (or *battlemap*) is used in play.
+One square on the grid should represent either a five foot, or one meter square.
+Furthermore, a single, ordinary human, should occupy an entire such square.

 # Dice
 **Ambersteel** uses a **dice pool** system of **six-sided dice** (henceforth referred to as **D6**). *Dice pool* means a variable number of **D6** will be rolled to resolve uncertain situations and actions in game.